sriramragav/GettingAndCleaningData/README.md

 Please note that the location of files is relative to where the run_analysis.R script is present.  run_analysis.R should be at the same level as the UCI HAR Dataset folder is.
 Please check folderimage.png here (https://github.com/sriramragav/GettingAndCleaningData/issues/1) in the repository for a better view.

 # Cleaning and Merging Test and Training Datasets
-There are a few things we can observe after loading the datasets.
+There are a few things we can observe after loading the datasets. we have captured info about "Test" data only - to keep our discussion simple.
 * Dimensions of xTest Data : 2947 x 561 (Observations (rows) vs Variables (columns) )
 * Dimensions of yTest Data : 2947 x 1
 * Dimensions of subjectTest Data : 2947 x 1